 “Jim believed ‘The future belongs to those who prepare for it.’
-I’m excited about the positive impact that the Jim Moran College of Entrepreneurship will have on student entrepreneurs as they embark on their lifelong entrepreneurial journey, creating and growing successful businesses and jobs throughout Florida and beyond.” – Jan Moran
+I’m excited about the positive impact that the Jim Moran School of Entrepreneurship will have on student entrepreneurs as they embark on their lifelong entrepreneurial journey, creating and growing successful businesses and jobs throughout Florida and beyond.” – Jan Moran

 From humble beginnings in Chicago, Jim Moran’s entrepreneurial spirit came alive when he began selling soda pop at sandlot baseball games at the age of seven.
 As he neared adulthood in 1939, he saved $360 to buy a Sinclair gas station, soon turning it into the highest volume and most profitable Sinclair station in Chicago.
 His skill and innovation in advertising and marketing helped him build his Hudson and then Ford dealerships into the world’s largest.
 He was a pioneer in the use of television to sell cars and came to be known as “Jim Moran the Courtesy Man.”
 He became the only automobile dealer ever to be featured on the cover of TIME magazine on March 24, 1961.